Thermal transport across a continuous metal-insulator transition: Single-Site DMFT Results for Thermal Transport

 We now show single-site DMFT results for electrical and thermal transport.
-In $dc$ resistivity across the MIT, shown in Fig.~\ref{fig:fig5} (which now occurs at a $U_{c}^{DMFT}=1.01$), we see features very similar to those found in CDMFT.
+In $dc$ resistivity across the MIT, shown in Fig.~\ref{fig:fig5} (which now occurs at a $(U/t)_{c}^{DMFT}=1.1$), we see features very similar to those found in CDMFT.
 However, $(i)$ $\rho_{dc}(T)$ at $U_{c}$ now attains values $O(40)\hbar/e^{2}$, much smaller than the $O(200)\hbar/e^{2}$ found in CDMFT.
 Correspondingly, $S_{el}(T), K_{el}(T)$ and $L_{0}(T)$ exhibit very similar behavior to that found in CDMFT, as shown in Fig.~\ref{fig:fig5}.
 At first sight, one may thus conclude that no qualitative difference exists between DMFT and CDMFT results.

 However, closer inspection of DMFT results, obtained by performing the same scaling analysis as the one done in the main text, reveals crucial differences between DMFT and CDMFT results.
-Comparing scaling for $S_{el}(T)$ within DMFT in Fig.~\ref{fig:fig6} to those obtained from CDMFT in Fig.~\ref{fig:fig2} in the main text reveals that $(i)$ scaling holds over a much narrower window in DMFT compared with CDMFT, and $(ii)$ $\mu_{th}^{DMFT}=1.6$, compared to $\mu_{th}=1$ in CDMFT.
+Comparing scaling for $S_{el}(T)$ within DMFT in Fig.~\ref{fig:fig6} to those obtained from CDMFT in Fig.~\ref{fig:fig2a} and Fig.~\ref{fig:fig2b} in the previous section reveals that $(i)$ scaling holds over a much narrower window in DMFT compared with CDMFT, and $(ii)$ $\mu_{th}^{DMFT}=1.2$, compared to $\mu_{th}=1$ in CDMFT.
 It is thus more difficult to discern clean extended scaling behavior from DMFT results, and CDMFT clearly performs better in this respect.